AdobeDocs/audience-manager.pt-BR/help/using/reference/system-components/components-data-action.md

 >[!IMPORTANT]
 >
->If Audience Manager doesn&#39;t detect any of the updates above for 3 consecutive days, [!UICONTROL IRIS] sends all segments associated to a device to all of the destinations mapped to these segments, the next time Audience Manager sees the device.
+>If Audience Manager doesn't detect any of the updates above for 3 consecutive days, [!UICONTROL IRIS] sends all segments associated to a device to all of the destinations mapped to these segments, the next time Audience Manager sees the device.

 **Arquivo de dados de amostra**